Alifanfaron/FinalProjec_DigitalConceptTutorial/README.md

-# MainTitle: Digital Concept Tutorial by Hubert</br>
+# Main Page: Some Digital Concepts' Tutorial by Hubert</br>
 Project for markdown challenge.</br></br></br>
 This project provides experience in using markdown, Git/GitHub and digital concepts, that is to say, it is a course for beginners based on the some experiences of markdown, Git/GitHub and digital concepts that I have learned.</br>

+This tutorial is targeted at:
+Undergraduate IT beginners who have not yet learned markdown, Git/GitHub or digital concepts.

 Markdown grammar is fully compatible with HTML grammar - that is to say, in GitHub's .md page, it's entirely feasible to use HTML grammar alone to express what you want to achieve.</br>